mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 - Endpoints and devices on path can probabilistically verify that a originator of a signal is on-path.

-## Consent Signaling
+## Association Signaling

-A consent signal indicates that endpoint that received the first packet seen by the device is interested in continuing conversation with the sending endpoint.
-In TCP, the consent signal corresponding to a first packet with the SYN flag set is a SYN-ACK packet sent in reply with an appropriate acknowledgment number.
+An association signal indicates that endpoint that received the first packet seen by the device is interested in continuing conversation with the sending endpoint.
+In TCP, the association signal corresponding to a first packet with the SYN flag set is a SYN-ACK packet sent in reply with an appropriate acknowledgment number.
 However, a transport-independent signal cannot rely on TCP-specific header fields.

+Note that association signaling for this state machine is an in-band analogue to consent signaling in ICE {{RFC7675}}.

-Transport-independent, path-verifiable consent signaling can be implemented using a association token generated by one endpoint, present on each packet sent in the flow by that endpoint, and a response token, derived from the association token using a well-known, defined function, present on each packet
+Transport-independent, path-verifiable association signaling can be implemented using a association token generated by one endpoint, present on each packet sent in the flow by that endpoint, and a response token, derived from the association token using a well-known, defined function, present on each packet